 error has been corrected with spectacles and there is no other

-problem

-in the eye.
+problem with the eye.

-fully during childhood.
+develop fully during childhood.
 Anything that causes blurred

 images in the eye will result in the respective part of the brain

 used for seeing to remain undeveloped.
 This eye will not see well

 because to see clearly, one needs an eye that can form sharp

 to read these pictures.
 Even if the eye’s condition is fully

 corrected later in life, vision will not recover because the brain

 only develops in early childhood.

 The most common causes are:

-- High degrees of near-sightedness, astigmatism and far-sightedness
+- High degrees of astigmatism, far-sightedness and

 - Cataracts and droopy eyelids are rare causes